drothenberg/test-content/windows/README.md

 #Linux test-content#
-##Red Hat Linux##
+##Microsoft Windows##

-    The OVAL Test Content is currently developed and tested on the 32-bit version of Red Hat Enterprise Linux 5.
+    The OVAL Test Content is currently developed and tested on the 32-bit version of Microsoft Windows XP and the 64-bit version of Microsoft Windows 7.

 <strong>1.
 Preparing the System</strong>
 First, extract the OVAL Test Content to a directory of your choice.
-Then unzip support.zip to /tmp/support.
+Then unzip support.zip to C:\support.

 <strong>2.
 Running the Content</strong>
 Run each of the OVAL Definition documents in the platform directory of the system being tested against your OVAL Definition Evaluator.